 Wedding shoes for men also have several functions beyond fashion.
 Purchasing comfortable shoes is the most important part of your purchase decision.
 Your shoes shouldn’t just look good on your wedding day, they need to be comfortable so that you can feel your toes the next day.

-As an Amazon Associate, we earn a small percentage from qualifying purchases of products made through links on this page to cover our operating expenses.
+As an Amazon Associate, we may earn a small percentage from qualifying purchases of products made through some links on this page.

 We figured it would be easiest to start by breaking down what color shoes go best with the main types of suit colors.
 There are five main suit colors: Navy, Light Gray, Charcoal Gray, Brown, and Black.
 When it comes to matching shoes, there are only three main colors: Black, Brown, and Burgundy.
 Keep reading to see what shoe color matches best to your wedding suit!